 A lot of people think that there’s going to be a bunch of tits and ass running around and they’re exactly right.

-However, people aren’t going to be having sex in the corners and no one will try to shove something in your face without asking you first.
+But people aren’t going to be having sex in the corners.
+Also, no one will try to shove something in your face without asking you first.

-What you will experience is friendly people dancing and drinking, just like at any other club,
+What you will experience is friendly people dancing and drinking, just like any other club.